-Through case management, counseling, and community education, our programs offer access to an array of adult, youth, and children’s services to help stabilize and strengthen the family unit.
-We reach out to newcomers, assess their individual needs, and provide them with referrals for employment, education, housing, job skills training, career enhancement, legal services, and public assistance.
-We use English language classes, parenting education, civics education, citizenship preparation, and access to legal/immigration services to help new immigrants access and understand American systems and laws.
+Through an array of adult, youth, and children’s programs to help stabilize and strengthen the family unit, we are able to reach out to newcomers, assess their individual needs, and provide them with information and referrals for employment, education, housing, job skills training, career enhancement, legal services, and public assistance.
+We use English language classes, civics education, citizenship preparation, access to legal/immigration services, and parenting education to help new immigrants understand American systems and laws and gain access to the opportunities available to them.

-Our Community Outreach and Education program has developed several strategic partnerships, including the Queens Public Library New Americans Program, CUNY Law School Community Legal Resource Network (CLRN), CONNECT domestic violence technical assistance services, and NY Cares volunteers, to help provide access to quality services and resources.
-Through these partnerships, we offer a series of citizenship preparation workshops in different Queens neighborhoods, as well as pro bono attorneys who provide immigration clinics, citizenship filing days, legal consultations, and assistance with applications for naturalization, family petitions, and adjustment of status.
-We are also able to offer domestic violence services, parenting education, adult ESOL, and tutoring services.
+Several strategic partnerships, including the Queens Public Library New Americans Program, CUNY Law School Community Legal Resource Network (CLRN), CONNECT domestic violence technical assistance services,and manydedicated volunteers, have enabled us to provide our participants with access to quality services and valuable resources.
+Our Community Outreach and Educationprograms offer citizenship preparation workshops in different Queens neighborhoods, pro bono attorneys for legal consultations, assistance with applications for naturalization, family petitions, and adjustment of status, domestic violence services, parenting education, adult ESOL and civics classes, and after-school tutoring for children:

 - Adult ESOL Classes: offer immigrant parents the opportunity to acquire basic English language skills in order to more actively participate in their children’s education, advocate on behalf of their families, and prepare for citizenship and civic participation.